 During this period, your interest rate won’t change, even if the BoE changes its base rate.
 This option can provide some certainty about your repayments and overall budget.

-2. Tracker-rate mortgage
+2. Tracker-rate mortgages

 With this option, your interest rate will change if the BoE changes its base rate.
 So, if the base rate rises, your repayments would too.